For people who do

 point of no return.

-The first Loop: Being Conscious about Consciousness The possibility of being conscious about being conscious is most probably a
+The first Loop: Being Conscious about Awareness The possibility of being conscious about being conscious is most probably a

 feature that only can evolve in grown-up humans and some of our primate